TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Details/MythsFaqAcknowledgements.rst

 .. _typoscript-syntax-myth-complex:

-Myth: "TypoScript Is very Complex"
+Myth: "TypoScript is very complex"
 ==================================

 TypoScript is simple in nature.
 But certainly it can quickly become